happypandax/happypandax/docs/source/plugin.rst

 How to not break stuff
 ****************************************

-While HPX provides plug-ins lots of freedom, this can sometimes lead to plug-ins being able to disrupt the flow of the program and/or create inexplicable bugs, and generally make it so things are not working as intended.
+While HPX provides plugins lots of freedom, this can sometimes lead to plugins being able to disrupt the flow of the program and/or create inexplicable bugs, and generally make it so things are not working as intended.
-Which is why care must be taken when writing plug-ins.
+Which is why care must be taken when writing plugins.

 Here are some **DO**'s and **DON'T**'s that should ensure that everything plays nicely together.